dstackai/dstack/docs/workflows.md

 ## Providers

-The `provider` property defines how the workflow is executed.
-Every provider may have its own properties.
+The `provider` argument defines how the workflow is executed.
+Every provider may have its own arguments.

-For example, with the `python` provider, we can pass `file` (the file to run), `requirements` (the file with requirements), `artifacts` (what folders) to save as output artifacts, and `resources` (what hardware resources are required to run the workflow, e.g. GPU, memory, etc).
+For example, with the [`python`](providers/python.md) provider, we can pass `file` (the file to run), `requirements` (the file with requirements), `artifacts` (what folders) to save as output artifacts, and `resources` (what hardware resources are required to run the workflow, e.g. GPU, memory, etc).